Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of fuel oil delivered to Madison families last winter, the Madison community depends on its 115 oil companies to keep their oil tanks full.
+With 664,748,714.28 gallons of number two heating oil delivered to Madison homeowners the last heating season, the Madison community looks to its 115 oil companies when temperatures dip.
 Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Madison, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the oil to residences and companies throughout Madison and the surrounding area.
+Then, the truck delivers the fuel oil to residences and companies throughout Madison and the surrounding vicinity.